flily/magi-c/README.md

     3. No method override.
 11. Magi-c should have a bigger standard library of useful feature not implement by C. Standard library MUST BE implemented in standard C.
+12. Magi-c generates C code and build scripts (Makefile and CMakeLists.txt) to build the project.

 Standard library